SequentMicrosystems/ioplus-rpi/OpenPLC.md

 import libioplus
 ```

  - Read some inputs in _update_inputs()_ funtion.
-We read all teh 8 optocoupled digital inputs and all 8 analog inputs and update PLC variables:
+We read all the 8 optocoupled digital inputs and all 8 analog inputs and update PLC variables:
  ```python
  def update_inputs():
     #Read optocoupled inputs